 Classroom time typically involves students in a mix of social interaction, small group work, and teaching about content.
 In the initial class, support is given to assist students to prepare to undertake a joint project.

 Since 2011, increasing numbers of dietetics, medicine, physiotherapy, and radiation therapy students have studied together about long-term conditions management (LTCM), in a programme called INVOLVE.
-In small interdisciplinary, groups students undertake a visit to a person in their home who has complex LTCs and then co-present to peers and visitors about the person’s experience of having LTCs and how they as a health care team can provide support.
-The LTC management IPE activity is being continued in 2017, with possibilities for further developing the activity through inter-institutional collaboration to include other disciplines.
+In small interdisciplinary groups, students undertake a visit to a person in their home who has complex long-term conditions (LTCs) and then co-present to peers and visitors about the person’s experience of having LTCs and how they as a healthcare team can provide support.

 In 2016, Massey University and University of Otago Wellington worked together on a piloted inter-university collaboration to enable Massey University nursing students to join UOW dietetics, medicine, physiotherapy, and radiation therapy students in an interdisciplinary module.